 Social media marketing has proven itself to be a lucrative, necessary, and highly effective channel.
-Social media connects you to an engaged millennial market, closes sales, and builds brand affinity and awareness.
-But how much should your business set aside for its social media marketing budget?
-First, let’s look at the industry standards.
+Social media connects you to an engaged market, closes sales, and builds brand affinity and awareness.
+But how much should your business set aside of its marketing budget and content marketing budget for its social media marketing budget?
+First, let’s look at industry standards.

-How Much Businesses Spent on Marketing, Advertising, Digital, and Social Media in 2018
+How Much Businesses Spend on Marketing and Social Media in 2021

-- The average large business spends five to ten percent of its gross revenue on marketing and advertising per year
+- The average large business spends seven to 10 percent of its gross revenue on marketing and advertising per year

-- Spending 10 percent of your annual gross revenue on marketing will help you aggressively gain more market share
+- Spending 10–12 percent of your annual gross revenue on marketing is recommended if you make $5 million or more per year

 - According to Entrepreneur.com, businesses spend 46 percent of their annual marketing budget on digital marketing